 It's best practice to frequently run backups of your data and check that your data remains secure.

-You should store backups offline or in a separate location to protect against cyber attacks or other data loss incidents.
+You should also store backups offline or in a separate location to protect against cyber attacks or other data loss incidents.

 3. Keep software and systems up-to-date